A Formal Separation Between Strategic and Nonstrategic Behavior: Background

 \begin{definition}[Behavioral models] A \emph{behavioral model} is a function $f_i:\G \to \Delta^*$; $f_i(G) \in \Delta^{|\AGi|}$ for all games $G$.
 We use a function name with no agent subscript, such as $f$, to denote a \emph{profile of behavioral models} with one function $f_i$ for each agent.
 We write $f(G)$ to denote the behavior profile that results from applying each $f_i$ to $G$. \end{definition}

-Much work in behavioral game theory proposes behavioral models rather than solution concepts (though the formal definition of a behavioral model is our own).
+Much work in behavioral game theory proposes behavioral models rather than solution concepts (though the formal definition of a behavioral model is our own).\footnote{ Since a behavioral model returns a distribution over only a single agent's actions, a profile of behavioral models cannot represent correlations between agents behaviors; e.g., no non-Nash correlated equilibrium can be represented by a profile of behavioral models.
+In this work we focus on understanding and predicting how individual agents reason about the other agents; we leave the modeling of correlations between randomized actions of agents to future work.}

 One key idea from that literature is that humans can only perform a limited number of steps of strategic reasoning, or equivalently that they only reason about higher-order beliefs up to some fixed, maximum order.

 We begin with the so-called \emph{level-$k$} model \citep{nagel95,costagomes01}.
-Unlike Nash equilibrium, correlated equilibrium, and quantal response equilibrium, all of which describe fixed points, the level-$k$ model is computed via a finite number of best response calculations.
+Unlike Nash equilibrium and quantal response equilibrium, both of which describe fixed points, the level-$k$ model is computed via a finite number of best response calculations.
 Each agent $i$ is associated with a level $k_i \in \N$, corresponding to the number of steps of reasoning the agent is able to perform.
 A level-$0$ agent plays nonstrategically (i.e., without reasoning about its opponent); a level-$k$ agent (for $k\ge1$) best responds to the belief that all other agents are level-$(k-1)$.
 The level-$k$ model implies a distribution over play for all agents when combined with a distribution $D \in \Delta^*$ over levels. \begin{definition}[Level-$k$ prediction] Fix a distribution $D \in \Delta^*$ over levels and a level-$0$ behavior $s^0 \in S$.
 Then the \emph{level-$k$ behavior} for an agent $i$ is defined as

-where $\I{\cdot}$ is the indicator function that returns 1 when its argument is true and 0 otherwise.
+where $\Ind{\cdot}$ is the indicator function that returns 1 when its argument is true and 0 otherwise.
 The \emph{level-$k$ prediction} $\pi^{Lk} \in S$ for a game $G$ is the average of the behavior of the level-$k$ strategies weighted by the frequency of the levels, $\pi^{Lk}_i(a_i) = \sum_{k=0}^\infty D(k)s^k_i(a_i).$ \end{definition}

 Cognitive hierarchy \citep{camerer04cognitive} is a very similar model in which agents respond to the distribution of lower-level agents, rather than believing that every agent performs exactly one step less of reasoning. \begin{definition}[Cognitive hierarchy prediction] Fix a distribution $D \in \Delta^*$ over levels and a level-$0$ behavior $s^0 \in S$.
 Then the \emph{level-$k$ hierarchical behavior} for an agent $i$ is